Malaysia's biggest palm oil-producing state says plantations to remain closed

-KUALA LUMPUR, April 8 (Reuters) - Malaysia’s biggest palm oil-producing state, Sabah, will uphold its decision for plantations and millers in six districts to suspend operations until mid-April as part of its coronavirus containment measures.
+KUALA LUMPUR (Reuters) - Malaysia’s biggest palm oil-producing state, Sabah, will uphold its decision for plantations and millers in six districts to suspend operations until mid-April as part of its coronavirus containment measures.

 Sabah chief minister Shafie Apdal told reporters after a cabinet meeting on Wednesday that the state’s first priority was to save lives, and that it will only look at challenges facing businesses, factories and plantations after that.